Yahialqur/yahialqur/README.md

 # 👋 Hey there, I'm Yahia Alqurnawi!

-I'm a senior Computer Science student at ASU passionate about building impactful software with AI, full-stack development, and beautiful UI/UX.
+I'm a Masters Computer Science student passionate about building impactful software with AI/ML.

 ---